chesio/bc-cache/README.md

   RewriteRule .* - [E=BC_CACHE_REQUEST_VARIANT:_cna]
 ```

 Important: Variant names are appended to basename part of cache file names, so `index.html` becomes `index_cna.html` and `index.html.gz` becomes `index_cna.html.gz` in the example above.
-To make sure your setup will work, use only letters from `[a-z0-9_-]` set as variant names.
+To make sure your setup will work, use only letters from `[a-z0-9_-]` range as variant names.

 ## Credits